tchang1997/tchang1997.github.io/_pages/about.md

   - /about.html
 ---

 Hi, I'm Trenton!
 I am a final-year EECS PhD Candidate at the University of Michigan AI lab, advised by [Jenna Wiens](https://wiens-group.engin.umich.edu/).
-During Summer 2024, I interned at Microsoft Research Redmond with the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/) mentored by Adith Swaminathan and Tobias Schnabel. **I'm on the industry job market this year, looking for Research Scientist roles.**
+During Summer 2024, I interned at Microsoft Research Redmond with the [Augmented Reasoning & Learning Group](https://www.microsoft.com/en-us/research/group/augmented-learning-and-reasoning/) mentored by Adith Swaminathan and Tobias Schnabel.

 I work on **ML alignment with domain-specific values throughout the entire ML lifecycle**, from training to post-deployment.
 To date, I've worked on:
 * Aligning ML models with fairness criteria when learning from biased labels ([MLHC '22](https://arxiv.org/abs/2208.01127), [ICML '24](https://arxiv.org/abs/2406.18865))